This is how I travel and live with only 11 pounds (5 kgs).

 Toiletries are my least favorite to pack because you can get them most anywhere.
 Or make them.
 I don't like taking liquids because they're quite heavy, they break, spill and explode at high altitudes, and they're a huge pain in the butt at airports.
 Really, why bother flying 2 ounces of shampoo across an ocean?

-I carry only super light essentials that can get me through several days of travel, like soap, toothpaste and floss.
-And, since we're sharing, I'm not a fan of chemicals, and I have short (very un-styled) hair, so I don't carry any products.
+I carry only super light zero waste essentials that can get me through several days of travel, like soap and toothpaste.
+And, since we're sharing, I love simple living, I'm not a fan of chemicals, and I have short (very un-styled) hair, so I don't carry any products.
 Last but not least, I usually keep earplugs in case it's loud and a buff in case it's bright, or if the sun never sets.
 (Looking at you, Iceland.)

 But what about activities?
 How can I still have fun?
 Easy.
 It's called renting!
 Just like renting a hotel room or a car, you can also rent most anything else you want - like camping gear, tents, bicycles, scooters, diving gear, surfboards, stand-up paddleboards, kayaks, boats and more.
 Skip the burden of ownership and stay light!